97amarnathk/97amarnathk.github.io/_posts/2020-08-01-my-macos-terminal-setup.md

 {%include image.html url="/images/terminal-iterm-minimal.png" description="iTerm2 after installing custom color preferences" shadow=true%}

 Not many colors will be displayed yet.
-The use of color preferences we imported will become evident once we setup ZSH and its plugins.
+The use of color preferences we imported will be used once we setup ZSH and its plugins.

 ### Triggers for Errors, Exceptions, and Warnings

-One way we can use colors in our terminal setup is to differentiate Errors, Exceptions and Warnings from rest of the text while going through huge stack traces and application logs.
-For example try finding the error in the following logfile.
+One way we can use colors in our terminal setup is to differentiate Errors, Exceptions and Warnings from rest of the text while going through stack traces and application logs.
+For example ,try finding the error in the following logfile.

 {%include image.html url="/images/terminal-iterm-without-trigger.png" description="Without color triggers" shadow=true%}

-One could simply do <kbd>Cmd</kbd><kbd>F</kbd> and search for the term "ERROR", but this is too manual, and moreover you can only do this when you are trying to look for errors or warnings, and not when you don't expect them to show up in your logs or terminal.
+One could simply do <kbd>Cmd</kbd><kbd>F</kbd> and search for the term "ERROR", but this is too manual.
+Moreover you can only do this when you are trying to look for errors or warnings, and not when you don't expect them to show up in your logs or terminal.

 To solve this issue, we use iTerm Triggers.

 A Trigger is an action that is performed when a text matching some regular expression (some search pattern) is received in the terminal window.
 You can configure a Trigger to perform a wide range of actions which are well documented [here](https://iterm2.com/documentation-triggers.html).

-Whenever the terminal window displays a line containing "error", "exception" or "warn", our Trigger will highlight the line in a specific color.
-To do this, we need to do the following -
+When the terminal window displays a line containing "error", "exception" or "warn", our Trigger should highlight the line in a specific color.
+Create this trigger in the following way  -

 1. In iTerm2, go to Preferences (<kbd>Cmd</kbd> <kbd>,</kbd>).
 2. Navigate to *Profiles* &#x2192; *Advanced*.